rishigurnani/polygnn_trainer/README.md

   ```python
   import polygnn_trainer as pt
   ```
-- Then, create a "melted" pandas Dataframe offline.
-Melting is usually required for multi-task models.
+- Then, create a pandas Dataframe out of the data set (see [here](https://github.com/rishigurnani/polygnn_trainer/blob/main/sample_data/sample.csv) for an example CSV data set, note that you can distinguish between tasks using the "prop" column).
 Split this dataset into training+val and test set.
-It is required that node features and graph features are provided in several dictionaries; one dictionary per row of the melted dataframe.
+It is required that graph features are provided in several dictionaries; one dictionary per row of the dataframe.
 - Pass the training+val DataFrame into `pt.train.prepare_train`.
-The outputs will be the dataframe, updated with featurized data, and dictionary of scalers.
+The outputs will be the dataframe, with SMILES converted to features, and dictionary of scalers.
 One scaler per task.
 Additionally, some metadata on training features will be saved to path input to `root_dir`.
 This will be useful to order features during inference.
   ```python
   dataframe, scaler_dict = prepare_train(
       "dataframe", morgan_featurizer, root_dir=/path/to/model/root/
   )
   ```
-- Offline, split the training+val DataFrame into two DataFrames.
-One for validation one for training.
+- Split the training+val DataFrame into two DataFrames using your favorite splitting strategy (example shown below).
+One DataFrame for validation and one for training.
 See the example snippet below.
   ```python
    training_df, val_df = sklearn.model_selection.train_test_split(
       dataframe,